googleapis/google-cloud-ruby/google-cloud-text_to_speech-v1beta1/README.md

-# Ruby Client for the Cloud Text-to-Speech V1beta1 API
+# Ruby Client for the Cloud Text-to-Speech V1BETA1 API

 Synthesizes natural-sounding speech by applying powerful neural network models.

-Text-to-Speech converts text or Speech Synthesis Markup Language (SSML) input into audio data of natural human speech.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud Text-to-Speech V1beta1 API.
+It provides basic client classes for a specific version of the Cloud Text-to-Speech V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-text_to_speech](https://rubygems.org/gems/google-cloud-text_to_speech).
 See the section below titled *Which client should I use?* for more information.